matrix-org/synapse-user-restrictions/README.md

 from performing actions such as creating rooms or sending invites.

-Note that server administrators are not bound by these rules, as the code within Synapse exempts server administrators from 'spam checks'.
+Note that server administrators are not bound by these rules, as the code within Synapse exempts server administrators from some 'spam checks', including those used in this module (creating rooms and inviting users).

 ## Installation